r-ym/r-ym.github.io/_posts/2020-05-19-interacting-w-physical-space.md

 title: Interacting w Physical Space
 date: 2020-05-19 18:23 +0900
 ---
 Been taking a lot of photos on my phone lately.
-To commemorate my time here in Japan but to also disrupt the constant flow of media consumption.
+To commemorate my time here in Japan but to also disrupt the constant of media consumption by way of creation.

 Never realized how deliberate an act of creation pressing a button could be.
 Why do we bother pressing what we see into this compressed and lossy format, through a device vastly inferior to our eye.
 The post-processing algorithms only mere shadows to the image-dedicated neural circuitry whirring in our heads every waking minute.
 What then can be evoked?